Welcome. Please note: The content of this blog does not necessarily represent the views of any organisations to which I belong.

 May the Gods of consumer appliances be praised.

-6 Responses to “Two of everything”
+6 replies on “Two of everything”

 I bought a small table model dishwasher.